firefoxuz/dictionary/README.md

 ## :arrow_forward: Demo

-You can run the demo at any time by visiting the site in your browser:  [Demo Online]( https://dic.firefox.uz/ "Demo Online")
+You can run the demo at any time by visiting the site in your browser: :earth_americas: [Demo Online]( https://dic.firefox.uz/ "Demo Online")

 Default Administrator 	:bangbang:

-Login: `admin@admin.uz`
+:man: Login: `admin@admin.uz`

 :key: Password: `123456`
 ### Prerequisites